rufer7/be.rufer.CS.Examples.Blazor.Webassembly/README.md

 > Blazor WebAssembly apps don't currently have a concept of DI scopes.
 Scoped-registered services behave like Singleton services.

+> Providing initial values for component parameters is supported, but don't create a component that writes to its own parameters after the component is rendered for the first time.

 ## Useful links
 - [Blazor official website](https://dotnet.microsoft.com/apps/aspnet/web-apps/blazor)
 - [Blazor official doc](https://docs.microsoft.com/en-us/aspnet/core/blazor/?view=aspnetcore-5.0)